amosbatto/instrans/README.md

 #### <a id="Why_so_slow">Why so slow?</a> ####

-Instrans can be very slow when processing large files.
+Instrans can be slow when processing large files.
 On my machine it takes
 6 seconds to process the AbiWord PO file which has 1500 translated phrases, but
-on older machines it can take much longer. `instrans.php` was originally written
+on older machines it can take longer. `instrans.php` was originally written
 to be a web application in PHP, but it soon became clear that it would be a lot
-more efficient for translators to download instrans and run it on their
+more efficient for translators to download `instrans.php` and run it on their
 computers at home.
-While PHP is good at serving up web pages, it is horribly
+While PHP is good at serving up web pages, it is
 slow at processing large amounts of data in files.